mattvoss/anz.casclient/README.rst

                                              security assurance -- see
                                              `here <https://wiki.jasig.org/display/CASC/CASFilter>`_.
-casServerUrlPrefix              True         The start of the CAS server URL. useSession                      False        Whether to store the Assertion
+casServerUrlPrefix              True         The start of the CAS server URL. userElement                     True         The element in the CAS response
+                                             containing the user ID.
+Defaults to
+                                             'user', which corresponds to the
+                                             '\<cas:user\>' XML element.
+useSession                      False        Whether to store the Assertion
                                              in session or not.
 If sessions
                                              are not used, a proxy granting